Symphony No. 1 (Rouse)

 Symphony No. 1 is a symphony in one movement by the American composer Christopher Rouse.
-The work was commissioned by David Zinman and the Baltimore Symphony Orchestra, completed August 26, 1986, and premiered in Baltimore, January 21, 1988.
-The piece is dedicated to Rouse's friend and fellow composer John Harbison.
+The work was commissioned by David Zinman and the Baltimore Symphony Orchestra, completed on August 26, 1986, and premiered in Baltimore, January 21, 1988.
+The piece is dedicated to Rouse's friend and fellow composer, John Harbison.

 Composition

 The symphony is composed in a single adagio movement and has a duration of approximately 27 minutes.
 The work was conceived, in part, as a companion to Rouse's 1984 orchestral piece Gorgon.

 Style and influences

 The music quotes Anton Bruckner's Symphony No. 7.
-In the program notes to the score, Rouse commented on his inspirations and the use of Bruckner, saying, "In my Symphony No. 1 I have attempted to pay conscious homage to many of those I especially admire as composers of adagios -- Shostakovich, Sibelius, Hartmann, Pettersson, and Schuman, for example -- but only one is recognizably quoted (the famous opening theme from the second movement of Bruckner's Symphony No. 7, played both in the original and here by a quartet of Wagner Tubas)."
+In the program notes to the score, Rouse commented on his inspirations and the use of Bruckner, saying, "In my Symphony No. 1 I have attempted to pay conscious homage to many of those I especially admire as composers of adagios -- Shostakovich, Sibelius, Hartmann, Pettersson, and Schuman, for example -- recognizably quoted are the famous opening theme from the second movement of Bruckner's Symphony No. 7, played both in the original and here by a quartet of Wagner Tubas) and the climax of Allan Pettersson's 6th Symphony, where the high violins come down from another harmonic tune than the rest of the orchestra to melt down and merge with it (19m of 27)."